• Skip to primary navigation

 How long does Bûche de Noël keep in the fridge?

-This cake can keep up to 5 days in the fridge.
+This cake can keep up to 5 days in the fridge in an airtight container.
 The chocolate ganache acts as a barrier and keeps the cake soft and moist for days.
 Make sure to place a peice of parchment paper on each end of the cake so that it does not dry out from the sides.

 Can you freeze a Bûche de Noël?